Study Engineering at University of Michigan

 It is quite difficult to get accepted to this University as it is one of the higher-ranking universities in the States.

 The University offers on-campus accommodation to its students and nearly 75 percent of the students prefer to live on-campus.
 It has three large residence halls for undergraduates and family housing for graduates.
-Off-campus housing options include accommodation in areas like Central and South campus.
+Off-campus housing options include accommodation in areas like the central and south campus.

 Faculty and pedagogy: